lukelbd/climate-benchmarks/README.md

 ## NetCDF versions
 All benchmarks described here
-involve reading and writing to the NetCDF file format, used for multi-dimensional scientific dataset storage.
+involve reading and writing to the NetCDF file format, used for storage of multi-dimensional scientific datasets.
 There are two major versions of this file
 format: version 3 and version 4.
 I observed two notable performance differences when sample data was saved to version 3 of the NetCDF format instead of version 4: